-Are you replacing current email marketing, social media management and other marketing management software, or just supplementing them?
+- Are you replacing current email marketing, social media management and other marketing management tools, or just supplementing them?

-Does it have a seamless integration with our CRM platform?
+- Does it have seamless integration with our CRM platform?

 Not only do you want answers to these questions, but you also want all of your stakeholders (e.g. marketing AND sales executives) to have their questions answered as well.

-These questions are merely a sample; I’ve outlined a more professional selection process in the next section.
-Follow the process and we’ll make you look even smarter amongst your co-workers 🙂
+These questions are merely a sample; we’ve outlined a more professional selection process in the next section.
+Follow the process and we’ll make you look even smarter amongst your co-workers.

-How Would An Executive Would Run a Marketing Automation Comparison Project?
+How Would An Executive Run a Marketing Automation Comparison Project?

 Know Your Purpose (In Life AND In Marketing Automation)

-Are you dissatisfied with the limitations of your current email marketing software?
+- Are you dissatisfied with the limitations of your current email marketing tool?

-Your goals are unique; it’s imperative that your software includes the features that support them.
+Your goals are unique; it’s imperative that your platform includes the features that support them.
 By clearly defining your purpose before you look at different marketing automation tools, you decrease the chances of being swayed or misled by needless bells and whistles.
-And one thing marketers of marketing automation software are masters at is distracting you with shiny objects. 😉
+And one thing marketers of marketing automation platforms are masters at is distracting you with shiny objects.